rileyjshaw/rileyjshaw.github.io-v14/app/_posts/2018-03-05-i-have-a-new-blog.md

 I made this website in early 2014 to document projects I worked on at [Hacker School](https://www.recurse.com/).
 Though I've changed a lot since then and worked on all sorts of problems, the site hasn't updated to reflect that.

-After three years working as a senior software engineer at Khan Academy, I left to pursue art and activism full time at the [School for Poetic Computation](http://sfpc.io/).
+After three years working on Khan Academy's engineering team, I left to pursue art and activism full time at the [School for Poetic Computation](http://sfpc.io/).
 I'm posting snippets at [sfpc.rileyjshaw.com](https://sfpc.rileyjshaw.com).

 At some point I'll update this site to reflect my current focus.
 For the time being, I've moved my waaay outdated [portfolio](/portfolio) into [the lab](/lab).